fubicales2016/fogbowcloud.org/content/pages/install-opportunism.md

 Installation
 ==========

+You will need to install and configure an opportunism module in each shared resource (eg. a desktop) that you want to add as a computing node in your private cloud.
+Obviously, the resource must be connected to the same LAN used by the computing nodes of your private cloud.

 The opportunism module uses python's Distutils, so all you need to do is to get the latest code and run the setup.py.

 ``` shell